ritmininglab/KA-HITP/readMe.txt

 The code is written in Python 3.8.
 Based on the specified software version, OpenCV 3.0, scipy 1.5, Keras 2.0, Tensorflow 2.5, scikit-image 0.17, scikit-learn 0.23 libraries are required for the environment setting.
 All files need to be on the same directory in order for the algorithms to work.

-A demo video is provided to illustrate the usage of the proposed model.
-For user interaction, a pop-up window will be generated to allow the user to type in the corresponding words (separated by commas) to guide the caption generation process.
-The keywords are reordered and the prediction of candidate captions based on the current image are printed on the command window.
-Then the model is updated based on the new data, and proceeds to make automated prediction of keywords and candidate captions on another image.
-Results are printed on the command window.

 To run the algorithm, change the path to the current directory in the command window, and run the [main.py] file: